DanRoscigno/nextjs-compose/README.md

 ## Build

-The only required files to build is `package.json`.
+The only required file to build is `package.json`.
 But, since you cannot run `next.js` without a `pages` dir, also populate at least one file in pages.